 Wander the boutiques of the Pearl-Qatar, a manmade island with yacht-filled marinas, villas, and hotels.
 Dine by the water at one of the many five-star restaurants located at this Arabian Riviera.

-Water sports enthusiasts will love the abundance of opportunities to sail, waterski, canoe, jet ski, and windsurf at one of the resorts.
-Dive into the pretty waters to discover shipwrecks, or float and admire the glittering coast on a traditional wooden Qatari dhow to get a closer look at this country’s seafaring heritage.
+Water sports enthusiasts will love the abundant opportunities to sail, waterski, canoe, jet ski, and windsurf at one of the resorts.
+Dive in to discover shipwrecks, or float and admire the glittering coast on a traditional wooden Qatari dhow.